-Aspen has played major music festivals in Michigan including Arts Beats and Eats, Wheatland Music Festival, Earthworks Harvest Gathering and the Buttermilk Jamboree.
-She has also been an opener at Michigan's premier listening rooms like The Ark, 20 Front Street, Trinity House and the Grand Rapids Listening Room.
-In 2019, Aspen was featured in the Radio DJ Showcase at the Folk Alliance Region Midwest annual conference.
+Aspen previously explored musical theater, professional acting and opera, and these formative experiences may account for her polished onstage demeanor.
+As a teen, her resume already reads like a storied vet’s career.
+Aspen has played major music festivals in Michigan including Arts Beats and Eats; Wheatland Music Festival; Earthworks Harvest Gathering; Ann Arbor Summer Festival; and the Buttermilk Jamboree.
+She has also been invited to perform as an opener at premier Michigan listening rooms such as The Ark, 20 Front Street, Trinity House, and the Grand Rapids Listening Room.
+In 2019, Aspen was the youngest singer-songwriter to ever be featured in the Radio DJ Showcase at the Folk Alliance Region Midwest annual conference.

 Aspen has been the proud recipient of several music scholarships.